pmeaney/automated-vacation-advertising-system/README.md

       -H 'Content-Type: application/json' \
       -H 'Authorization: Basic SERCX0FETUlOOnBhc3N3b3Jk'
   ```
-- To change the # of cities we run the program on, change the value for this in env.js `LIMIT_OF_CITIES_WEATHERLOOKUP`
+- To change the # of cities we run the program on, change the value for this in env.js `TOTAL_DESIRED_CITY_PAIRS`

 ## Results